nap01/config/fedora/37w/init-config.md

 sudo reboot now
 ```

+# Security
+## SSH Public/Private Keys
+## Create SSH Group For AllowGroups
+## Secure /etc/ssh/sshd_config
+## Remove Short Diffie-Hellman Keys
+## 2FA/MFA for SSH
+## Limit Who Can Use sudo
+## Limit Who Can Use su

 # Restore from Backup
 I mount my LUKS encrypted backup storage drive using nautilus (simply click on it in the file manager).

 Then let’s use rsync to copy over my files and important configuration scripts:

 ```
+# this enviroment variable is replaced by the one at the start of the config
-export BACKUP=/run/media/$USER/NAME_OR_UUID_BACKUP_DRIVE/@home/$USER/
+#export BACKUP=/run/media/$USER/NAME_OR_UUID_BACKUP_DRIVE/@home/$USER/
 sudo rsync -avuP $BACKUP/Desktop ~/
 sudo rsync -avuP $BACKUP/Documents ~/
 sudo rsync -avuP $BACKUP/Downloads ~/